Howard X: 2022

 In November, he contested Victorian Premier Daniel Andrews' electorate of Mulgrave as an independent candidate at the Victorian state election, under the name 'Howard Lee'.
 However, he only received 120 first-preference votes (0.32% of votes) and was not elected.

+2023

+In September 2023, Howard X appeared on a stream by popular Kick streamer Adin Ross in a staged 'interview' mimicking the central theme of the film The Interview, receiving a peak viewership of 700,000 in the process.

 Music career

 Howard X is also a drummer and runs a Samba school in Hong Kong.
 In 2009, he was in Rio de Janeiro, Brazil to form his band Bossa Negra to begin music production or collaboration.
 In 2018, he received nomination for the best producer award at Golden Melody Awards in 2018 for his album Brazilian Essence Deluxe Edition.